Archives

 “What’s Your Story?”

-Featuring the portraits of Adam Hahn.
-Interviews with low vision individuals provided by AMD Alliance International.
-Moderated by Dan Roberts.
+Interviews with low vision individuals provided by AMD Alliance International and moderated by Dan Roberts.

 “Keeping Fit: Fall Prevention and Exercise for Older Adults with Vision Loss”